If you find this add-on useful, please star it on GitHub — stars show appreciation and help maintainers know their work matters.

 Note

-, it may take a few seconds until files are synced which may
+After running wipe, it may take a few seconds until files are synced which may

-cause issues when running apply
+cause issues when running apply straight after wipe.

 ddev solr

-This addon defaults to installing a preferred version of the docker Solr image, but can be configured to use a different version via environment variable (SOLR_BASE_IMAGE
+This addon defaults to installing a preferred version of the docker Solr image, but can be configured to use a different version via environment variable (SOLR_BASE_IMAGE).

 # Change image version as appropriate.

-ddev dotenv set .ddev/.env.solr --solr-base-image="solr:9.8"
+ddev dotenv set .ddev/.env.typo3-solr --solr-base-image="solr:9.8"

 ddev add-on get ddev/ddev-typo3-solr